 What age is recommended to have Otoplasty?

 It is usually best to have an Otoplasty just prior to going to school.
 There is no medical benefit to waiting longer, but a child who has never previously noticed his or her ears can become very self-conscious once the teasing has started.
 However, it is never too late to consider Otoplasty.
 Increasingly, adults who have been thinking about surgery for many years are now ready to go ahead with Otoplasty.

 Otoplasty is a day procedure, where children usually undergo general anaesthesia (completely asleep) and most adults choose local anaesthesia with sedation.

 The cartilage is sculpted and sutures are placed to hold the cartilage in its new position.
 The incision is hidden in the crease behind the ear and dissolving sutures are used to close the incisions so they don’t need to be removed.
 A soft bandage is placed around the ears for 2 days post-op.

 After the first day it is only necessary to wear the bandage at night, although with children it is often a good idea to continue wearing the bandage for 1 week.
-Pain is minimal and can be controlled with simple oral pain medication.
-The ears will feel numb, but this will settle within a month.
+Pain is minimal and can often be controlled with simple oral pain medication.
+The ears may feel numb, but this will settle within a month.

 Most people have slightly to very asymmetric ears naturally and you will still have asymmetric ears after the operation.
 However, once you are used to your new appearance the idea is that you forget about your ears altogether.